 In keeping with Buddhist tradition, the teachings are offered on a dana basis which means the teachers are not paid to offer this workshop.
 Instead, they rely on the generosity of the participants to help them continue to share their teachings with others, and there will be an opportunity at the end of each day to offer donations to support their ongoing teaching.

 Blue Mountains Insight Meditation Centre

-The centre itself is in the Blue Mountains about two hours outside Sydney but workshops and meditaiton evenings are also held at various venues in Sydney.
+The centre itself is in the Blue Mountains about two hours west of Sydney, but workshops and meditaiton evenings are also held at various venues in Sydney and New South Wales.